nicolasromerorodriguez/Connect4/README.md

 # Connect4
 A java project that recreates the connect 4 tabletop game using various design patterns
 ## Install
-Open the project in NetBeans 14+ with the Java JDK 20+ or the equivalent process in other IDEs and enjoy the connection.
+Play by running the Connect4.jar file.
+If you want compile it yourself open the project in NetBeans 14+ with the Java JDK 20+ or the equivalent process in other IDEs.
 ## Design patterns used in the project
 - Singleton
 - Command